-You can not have a web site with a classical guitar page and not have mention of the Andrés Segovia.
+You can not have a web site with a classical guitar page and not have mention of the mistreo Andrés Segovia.
 Segovia IS responsible for the recognition that the classical guitar has today.

 Content is always being added and updated.
 So check-in often.
-Thanks, Curt
+Thanks, for visiting!!!

-Over 500+ lessons, 54 songs and TABS, 240+ archtop luthiers, 200+ ukulele builders, festival information, ukulele links on the web.
-On the web since the early 90's and growing everyday.
+One of the largest collections of lessons, songs and TABS, archtop luthiers, ukulele builders, festival information, ukulele links on the web.
+I’ve been on the web since the early 90's and growing everyday.
 This site just never stops growing!!!